Above: Collection of ultrasound data of the human hand.

 This work is carried out in collaboration with Stanford Robotics.
 (Image: Morphological differences of three subjects' arm skeletons, as reconstructed from MRI data.)

 Laura Hallock, Robert Matthew, Sarah Seko, and Ruzena Bajcsy.
 Sensor-driven musculoskeletal dynamic modeling.
-In 2016 38th Annual International Conference of the IEEE Engineering in Medicine and Biology Society (EMBC).
+In International Conference of the IEEE Engineering in Medicine and Biology Society (EMBC).
 IEEE, 2016. (poster)

 Laura Hallock, Robert Matthew, Sarah Seko, and Ruzena Bajcsy.
 Sensor-driven musculoskeletal dynamic modeling.
 2016.